Indian furniture - a close up look at our low wooden tables.

 People traditionally sit on the floor in many parts of India, maybe on a mat or carpet, and low tables and stools are a common feature of many homes.
 Like most household articles they are usually decorated in some way either with carving, painting or metalwork.
 Let's take a detailed look at some you can buy at from the Silk Road Gallery collection.

-This Carved Low Table with Dark Red Lacquer and Turned Legs is one of my favourites: teak coloured wood with simple hatched carving on the sides, wonderful short turned legs and translucent lacquer work in colours of black, yellow and crimson.
+This carved low table with dark red lacquer and turned legs which has sold out was one of my favourites: teak coloured wood with simple hatched carving on the sides, wonderful short turned legs and translucent lacquer work in colours of black, yellow and crimson.
 In the background is a Tibetan thangka from our personal collection.
 Sitting on the table is a White Marble Lotus Bowl.

 Octagonal TablesThis Small Octagonal Table is really cute - who would think of putting 8 legs on such a small table!
 Indian craftsmen relish the opportunity to be creative and embellish whatever they can lay their hands on!